 - Walking for the day: 15 km, 4-5 hours

-- Overnight in 3-star hotel in Redondela (Alvear Suites or similar)
+- Accommodation: in Redondela (Alvear Suites or similar)

 Enjoy the shortest walking day of your Camino.
-Walk uphill through a beautiful forest then down to the small coastal town of Arcade, renowned for its oysters.
-Over one hundred years old stone houses clinging to green hills that plunge into tranquil bays, ancient Roman bridges, cobblestone streets and narrow lanes that pass up and down through old time neighborhoods with traditional horreos on almost every home.
+Walk uphill through a beautiful forest, then down to the small coastal town of Arcade, renowned for its oysters.
+Over one hundred years old, stone houses clinging to green hills that plunge into tranquil bays, ancient Roman bridges, cobblestone streets and narrow lanes that pass up and down through old-time neighbourhoods with traditional horreos on almost every home.

 - Walking for the day: 7 km, 2-3 hours

-- Overnight in 2-star hotel in Arcade (Duarte or similar)
+- Accommodation: 2-star hotel in Arcade (Hotel Duarte or similar)

 This is one of the most beautiful stages of the Camino Portugues.
-Climb the ancient stone paths of the Verea Vella da Canicouva and explore the 13th century church.
-When you arrive at Pontevedra, don’t miss the historical city centre and its numerous tapas bars.
+Climb the ancient stone paths of the Verea Vella da Canicouva and explore the 13th-century church.
+When you arrive at Pontevedra, don’t miss the historic city centre and its numerous tapas bars.

 - Walking for the day: 13 km, 3-4 hours

-- Overnight in a 3-star hotel in Pontevedra (Avenida, Virgen del Camino or similar)
+- Accommodation: 1-star hotel in Pontevedra (Hotel Avenida or similar)

 - Walking for the day: 10 km, 3 hours

-- Overnight in a 3-star hotel in Pontevedra (Avenida, Virgen del Camino or similar)
+- Accommodation: 1-star hotel in Pontevedra (Hotel Avenida or similar)

 - Walking for the day: 12 km, 3-4 hours

-- Overnight in a 2-star hotel in Calas de Reys (Acuña, Roquiño or similar)
+- Accommodation: 2-star hotel in Caldas de Reis (Balneario Acuña or similar)

 Today’s route leaves Caldas de Reis and takes you on a soft climb to the charming woodlands of Valga.
 You’ll see many churches and stone crosses on the way to Padrón and take in the Bermana and Valga river valleys.
 Padrón is the place where St James remains were brought to following his martyrdom in Jerusalem.

-- Overnight in a 3-star hotel in Padrón (Pazo de Lestrove, Casa Antiga do Monte, Scala or similar)
+- Accommodation: rural guesthouse or hotel in Padrón (Casa Antiga do Monte or similar)